Nationally, the number of reported hate crimes remained fairly stagnant in 2018 compared to the year before, but Missouri saw a 39% reduction.

 She said Missouri and the entire country can eliminate hate crimes, but only with the proper allies.

 “It’s about leadership.
-It’s about a top-down, as well as a neighborhood approach to learning that we are all positive participants in community… wherever we come from, whatever language we speak, whoever we love and however we identify,” said Aroesty.
+It’s about a top-down, as well as a neighborhood approach to learning that we are all positive participants in community … wherever we come from, whatever language we speak, whoever we love and however we identify,” Aroesty said.
 “And that leadership sends a message.”

 Follow Jaclyn on Twitter: @DriscollNPR